Jiang Qing: Hobbies

-Since 1961, Jiang Qing, under the pen names Li Yunhe and Li Jin, had multiple landscape photographs selected for four consecutive National Photography Exhibitions.
+Since 1961, Jiang, under the pen names Li Yunhe and Li Jin, had multiple landscape photographs selected for four consecutive National Photography Exhibitions.
 She became one of the photographers with the most works featured in each exhibition.
 In terms of lighting techniques, Jiang favoured backlighting and side-backlighting.
 Her visual style, which emphasised grandeur and completeness, had a significant influence on the photography community in mainland China.